-- The community Bookmobile is off the road.
+- The community Bookmobile is off the road until further notice.

-Patrons can return library items at the drive-thru window, automated return, or in the lobby using the return slots.
+Patrons can return library items at the drive-thru window, automated return (open 24/7), or in the lobby using the return slots.

 Can RHPL suggest books for patrons to read?

-Yes, you can call the main line at (248) 650-2900 and speak to a librarian who will be happy to provide reading lists and recommendations.
-You can also visit rhpl.org, hover over the Departments tab at top and select Adult, Teen, Youth, or Outreach to find reading recommendations and to email librarians.
+Yes, of course!
+You can call the mainline at 248-650-2900 and speak to a librarian who will be happy to provide reading lists and recommendations.
+You can also visit rhpl.org, hover over the Departments tab at the top, and select Adult, Teen, Youth, or Outreach to find reading recommendations and to email librarians.

 Do I have to wear a face mask when I come into the library entrance/lobby?

 Yes.
-All RHPL visitors five years old and older are required to wear a face mask that covers the nose and mouth when in the library.
+All RHPL visitors five years of age and older are required to wear a face mask covering the nose and mouth when in the library.
 No exceptions (including medical) will be made since there are alternative ways to use the library and check out materials, including laptops bundled with WiFi hotspots and using our drive-thru window service.
 Face shields are not a suitable or acceptable alternative to a cloth mask.
 Disposable face masks, generously donated by Ford Motor Company Fund, will be available at the library entrance for those who do not have one.
 If you do not wish to wear a face mask, you may use our drive-thru services to pick up library items.
 For more on this policy, visit our Code of Conduct policy on Customer Service.

 What is a hold?